OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Method

-\textbf{Cross-modal adapter structure.} The flexibility of Diffusion Transformer (DiT)~\citep{dit} enables multiple ways to adapt the DiT-based flow matching model for multiple cross-modal 2D inputs, as shown in Figure~\ref{fig:method_adapter}.
+\textbf{Modality-specific adapters for cross-modal generation.} We explore multiple ways to adapt the pre-trained DiT for cross-modal 2D inputs, as shown in Figure~\ref{fig:method_adapter}.
 Specifically, depending on how branches and adapters are shared, these methods can be divided into: Shared-Branch, Shared-Adapter, and Separate-Adapter.
-Given multiple condition inputs, Shared-Branch and Shared-Adapter are concatenations of channel-wise and token-wise approaches, respectively.
-Building upon token-wise concatenation, Separate-Adapter assigns different adapters to different types of inputs.
-Note that different types of input and output share 2D positional encoding since they are spatially-aligned.
+Given multiple 2D inputs, Shared-Branch and Shared-Adapter perform channel-wise and token-wise concatenations, respectively.
+Building upon token-wise concatenation, Separate-Adapter further assigns different LoRAs~\cite{lora} to different types of inputs.
+Note that all 2D inputs and outputs are spatially aligned and share the same 2D positional encoding.

-In subsequent experiments, we demonstrate that the Separate-Adapter architecture achieves best visual perception performance (Table~\ref{tab:ablation_adapter}) and allows flexible expansion of inputs and outputs without significantly changing the distribution of model weights.
+Empirical results indicate that the Separate-Adapter design not only achieves superior performance in cross-modal panorama perception tasks (as reported in Table~\ref{tab:ablation_adapter}) but also allows flexible expansion to new input modalities with minimal impact on the model’s weight distribution.
+Therefore, OmniX employs this modality-specific adapter design.

-\textbf{Optimization.} Based on the Separate-Adapter architecture, multiple LoRAs~\citep{lora} are optimized to leverage a pre-trained 2D flow matching model for feature extraction of condition inputs and velocity vector prediction of target outputs.
-While both the condition $\mathbf{c}$ and the target $\mathbf{z}_t$ are input to the DiT model, only the prediction of target are used to compute the flow matching loss~\cite{flow_matching}:
+\textbf{Optimization.} Built upon modality-specific adapters, multiple LoRAs~\cite{lora} are trained to exploit a pre-trained 2D flow matching model for feature extraction from conditional inputs and predicting velocity vectors for target outputs.
+While both the condition $\mathbf{c}$ and the target $\mathbf{z}_t$ are input to DiT, only the target output is used to compute the flow matching loss~\cite{flow_matching}:

 where the velocity vector $\mathbf{v}=\mathbf{z}_1-\mathbf{z}_0$.
 Note that this objective can be generalized to \textbf{M}ultiple condition \textbf{I}nputs $\{\mathbf{c}^i~|~i=0, 1, ...\}$ and \textbf{M}ultiple target \textbf{O}utputs $\{\mathbf{z}_1^j~|~j=0, 1, ...\}$, yielding a MIMO version of flow matching loss: